Everton striker Kean rejoins Juventus

 "He is back home and we are ready to welcome him back with great pleasure," read a Juventus statement.

-Kean initially joined Juventus as a 10-year-old and mad his first-team debut aged just 16 in 2016.
+Kean initially joined Juventus as a 10-year-old and made his first-team debut aged just 16 in 2016.

 He scored eight goals in 21 games for Juventus before leaving for Everton in 2019.